muratk5n/thirdwave/en/tweets/2019/week28.md

 ---

-Haha.. this guy is the ultimate un-tuber.
-He makes videos like "SETI project (looking for alien signals) found
-NOTHING. https://youtu.be/-kJ68zq0pC8.
-Or this, it one says Oumuamua was NOT an alien sail. https://youtu.be/zHHXTd18J7k

----

 You say much of "Asimo [robot] is overly controlled.
 Humans and many species in nature evolved to be underactuated, that is guiding their system with minimal control".
 Does this relate to waves and life?